nlebeck/remote-music-player/README.md

 not initialized."
 However, you do not have to actually create and show a `Scene` inside of the `Application`'s `start()` method in order to play media.

+I would like to make an executable JAR file, but I can't figure out how to make one that works properly with JavaFX.
+It seems like there is a way to do so with a modular JavaFX project and jlink, but I can't get it to work.
+For now, I've created a batch script that just calls `mvn javafx:run` to launch the program on Windows.

 ## Potentially helpful links
 * https://stackoverflow.com/q/31738072
 * https://stackoverflow.com/q/28122097